-Understanding how cells work is a primary goal for biological imaging.
+Understanding how cells work is a primary goal for biological imaging and dSTORM microscopy in particular.
 For a fundamental grasp on the mechanisms that exist within a cell, a detailed knowledge of how the individual molecules are arranged and how organelles facilitate molecular interactions is absolutely necessary.
 Furthermore, a quantitative interpretation at this level is needed to precisely measure the effects of external stimuli on the cell, such as the cell’s environment, growth conditions, mutations in the genome or treatment with drugs.

 Information that supports this level of interpretation could include the organization of molecules on a membrane, the extent of interaction of different types of molecules, the structural preservation of cellular features and the number and density of molecules in a region.

-The Nanoimager offers the opportunity to see inside the cell or look at purified components with a resolution of under 20 nm using localization-based super-resolution microscopy.
+The Nanoimager, and its dSTORM microscopy capabilities, offers the opportunity to see inside the cell or look at purified components with a resolution of under 20nm using localization-based super-resolution microscopy.
 This allows quantification and understanding of the internal workings of the cell at an unprecedented level of detail.
-Taking advantage of the absolute specificity of fluorescence labeling, the spatial relationship of up to four molecular species can be imaged with the 4 laser lines of the Nanoimager.
+Taking advantage of the absolute specificity of fluorescence labelling, the spatial relationship of up to four molecular species can be imaged with the 4 laser lines of the Nanoimager.
 The Nanoimager not only presents super-resolved images of cellular features, but offers several tools for quantifying this information.

 The characterization tools include colocalization analysis, so you can see which molecules interact with each other and to what extent by quantitating their spatial overlap.
 The Nanoimager also supports clustering analysis, so you can quantify if a molecular species is disperse on a membrane or came together to form a cluster, an event typically associated with membrane receptors required during cell signaling or uptake and transport of material (see the transferrin image above).
 Another application would be imaging the organization of nanomaterials in the therapeutic agents themselves using super-resolution, as shown in the figure.